tanmay-1211/S_85_Ecommerce/README.md

-# Milestone 16: Product Info Page 🚀

-## ✅ Creating the Product Info Page
-- Designed a `Product Info` page to display detailed product information.

-## ✅ Adding Quantity Selection and Cart Button
+### **Milestone 18: Fetching Cart Products**
+- ✅ **Backend Cart Retrieval Endpoint**
+  - Created an endpoint to fetch all products inside a user's cart.
+- ✅ **User-Based Filtering**
-- Implemented a **Quantity Selector** to allow users to choose the desired quantity.
+  - Implemented logic to retrieve cart products based on the logged-in user's email.
-- Added an **Add to Cart** button to facilitate easy product purchase.

-## ✅ Dynamic Data Rendering
+- ✅ **API Integration with Frontend**
-- Integrated **backend API calls** to fetch and display product details dynamically.
+  - Integrated the frontend cart page with the backend to fetch and display cart items.
-- Ensured the page updates based on the selected product.
+- ✅ **Testing and Validation**
+  - Ensured that the cart data retrieval process is working correctly.
+  - Tested API responses for accuracy and efficiency.